masterAndoy/7TUNNEL-ADMIN-MSG-WITH-V2RAY/README.md

-{ "Message_version": "15", "My_Message": "📌📌IMPORTANT📌📌
+{ "Message_version": "16", "My_Message": "📌📌IMPORTANT📌📌

 ⚠️⚠️ ATTENTION ⚠️⚠️

-HELLO!!
+⚠️⚠️ ATTENTION ⚠️⚠️

-PLEASE UPDATE YOUR 7PLUS APP IN PLAYSTORE
+👉NEED UPDATE IN PLAYSTORE👈

-NEW APP VERSION HAS BEEN RELEASED..
+✅OLD VERSION WILL NOT WORK SOON ✅FOR MODDERS?
+THANK YOU ✅ALL SERVERS WILL TRANSFER TO NEW APP VERSION

-DONT FORGET TO RATE AND SHARE WITH YOUR FAMILY AND FRIENDS
+PLS FOLLOW ON MY FB for more UPDATES!!

 👉 For more queries, pm me directly 🔗https://m.me/petevalientejr

-Your Connection is OUR PRIORITY." }
+Your Connection is OUR PRIORITY." } }